Gopal Khanna: Industry Leadership

 As the President of the National Association of State CIOs (NASCIO), Khanna was an advocate for enhanced cyber security, and green IT initiatives.

 Minnesota State CIO

 Governor Tim Pawlenty appointed Gopal Khana as the first Chief Information Officer for the State of Minnesota in August 2005.
-In this particular role, Khanna developed technology innovations to streamline government and enhance collaboration among business and government entities.
+In this role, Khanna developed technology to streamline government and enhance collaboration with businesses.

 The move to an outsourced solution shortly before leaving office was questioned by Informationweek.
-Shortly after his appointment, Khanna was interviewed by Twin Cities Business Magazine and cited many problems he believed were faced by Minnesota's IT infrastructure, including "an aging state government workforce and younger tech-savvy who want faster services".
-In order to combat these problems, Khanna instituted the following:
+Shortly after his appointment, Khanna was interviewed by Twin Cities Business Magazine and cited many problems he believed were faced by Minnesota's IT infrastructure, including "an aging state government workforce and younger tech-savvy who want faster services."
+To combat these problems, Khanna instituted the following: